Create QR labels from Excel or CSV with DYMO ID (DYMO label printers)

 Open DYMO ID, select your label writer device, and the size of the labels you want to print on.

-From the Insert box, hover the Text box, and drag & drop onto the label.
+From the Insert box, hover over the Text box, and drag & drop onto the label.
 Write a random text into the box, e.g. Item name.
-You can move the box around by click and hold the edges of the box, and to resize, click and hold the white squares along the box edges and lines.
+You can move the box around by clicking and holding the edges of the box, and to resize, click and hold the white squares along the box edges and lines.
 Notice that you can't drag the box all the way to the label edges - that's just a physical limitation of the label printer itself.

 Now, insert the QR code box by drag & drop from Barcode onto the label.